-Many Believers today are transforming their walk with God by seeking the Jewish roots to their Christian faith.
+Many Believers today are transforming their walk with God by seeking the Jewish roots in their Christian faith.
 They celebrate Sukkot and the other Feasts of the Lord, finding great blessings during God’s appointed times.

 The observances of the Fall Feasts carry significant meaning, and when Believers begin to dig into their meaning, revelation is given about God’s character and their identity in Christ.